Credit Default Swaps (CDS)

 CDS Spread = n-Year Bond Yield − n-Year Risk-free Yield

 If the CDS is significantly different from this, excluding trading and liquidity costs, then nearly risk-free profits can be earned from arbitrage.
 If the CDS spread is greater, then the investor can earn a higher risk-free return rate by buying the bond and buying CDS protection.
-Of course, this synthesis is not as risk-free as a Treasury, since there is a chance that both the bond issuer and the CDS issuer will default.
+Of course, this synthesis is not as risk-free as a Treasury, since both the bond issuer and the CDS issuer could default.
 If the CDS spread is less, then the investor can profit by selling short the bond and selling CDS protection.

 CDS Settlement − Cheapest to Deliver Option